Why Do I Have to Go on a Full Liquid Diet after Bariatric Surgery?

 |Protein, Meat, Poultry, Fish & Eggs|

 Cooked cereals made & thinned with 1% milk or soy milk:

 | || |

 *Do not count as a meal/snack

-Whether you have had gastric sleeve, gastric bypass, or another type of bariatric surgery, you will need to be on a full liquid diet for a short time.
+Whether you have had a gastric sleeve, gastric bypass, or another type of bariatric surgery, you will need to be on a full-liquid diet for a short time.
 Here is an example of what a typical menu might look like for a day during this time:

-The full liquid diet is just a step up from the clear liquid diet that comes immediately after weight loss surgery.
+The full liquid diet, however, is just a step up from the clear liquid diet that comes immediately after weight loss surgery.
 It does not offer the most exciting choices but, if you use your imagination and creativity, you will make it through this short dietary phase.
-Just remember, your stomach and dietary system are healing and adjusting to the alterations that have been made.
-This is just a temporary phase as your system learns and adjusts to these changes.
+Just remember, however, that your stomach and dietary system are healing and adjusting to the alterations that have been made.
+Indeed, this is merely a temporary phase as your system learns and adjusts to these changes.

-If you are interested in learning more about bariatric surgery or weight loss options, contact IBI Healthcare Institute today for a personal consultation!
+Nonetheless, those interested in learning more about bariatric surgery or weight loss options, reach out to IBI Healthcare Institute today for a personal consultation!